8 Symptoms of a Vitamin C Deficiency

 Constant urinary tract infections, oral problems, and skin allergies are signs that tell you that you need to consume more vitamin C.

 3. Mood changes

-Not getting the right amounts can get in the way of getting a good rest.
-It also increases the feeling of exhaustion.
+Because of that, not getting the right amounts can get in the way of getting a good rest.
+It can also increase the feeling of exhaustion.

 5. Wounds heal slower

 This nutrient is necessary to get the right oxygenation and cellular repair.
 As a result, if it’s not present in your body then wounds won’t heal as quickly.
 If you don’t get enough vitamin C, it’s common for superficial wounds to take more time to heal.
 In addition to that, bruises can appear overnight.